selimslab/selimslab.github.io/_posts/phil/2020-5-29-principia.md

 **Start small**, simple to complex

-**Professional**, responsible and reliable.
-Has consequence, has influence.
-Respect yourself first

 **Park downhill**, stop work with a cliffhanger, so it's easier to start again.
 Save some easy tasks for low motivation periods

+**Professional** means responsible and reliable.

 **Keep walking**, Everything looks like a failure in the middle, keep going

 ## On decision making

-Take your time, analyze, sanity check, cross check, and make a move.
+Take your time, analyze, sanity check, cross check, and make a move, don't stuck.

-Give it a shot.
-Take a chance.

-If a decision is reversible, act quickly
+If a decision is reversible, act quickly.
 Most decisions are reversible and we regret the chances we didn't take.

-Be mindful of how you feel and why
+Be mindful of how you feel and why.

 Prevention is the best fix.
 It is easier to stay out than get out.